This 2015 roundworm study showed one possible way that epigenetic DNA changes could pass from one generation to the next generation:

 - The RNA changed the germline cells, and

 - The changes were passed down to the next 25 generations.

 This was a new direction that had several known limitations ahead.
 The researchers didn’t show that this transmission mechanism worked in nature.
-Also, more complicated species don’t retain most of the epigenetic changes between generations.
+Also, more complex species don’t retain most epigenetic changes between generations.

 - Treating the father’s symptoms of an inherited disease can epigenetically treat the son provided evidence of one mechanism in a rodent study, and

 - Are stress-induced epigenetic changes to DNA inherited across generations? showed another transmission method.